YanaDev49/MyDevOpsSuccess/linux/notes/README.md

 Enviroment variable:
+- Enviroment variables are dynamic values that effect the way processes behave on the linux system, they are used to store information such as user peferences, user PATHS and configuration settings

   - In linux, the enviroment variables play a crucial role in defining the enviroment and effect the behaviour of processes on the linux system
   - enviroment variables, store configuration settings and important system information

   -  if you was to set an enviroment variable and put it within a script it would contain, important information and effect the behaviour of the system